christianb93/k8s-on-openstack/roles/kuryr/README.md

 * k8s_project_id - ID of OpenStack project in which we create resources
 * kuryr_service_subnet_id - ID of service subnet
 * kuryr_pod_subnet_id - ID of pod subnet
-* node_network_id - ID of the network to which the nodes are attached
+* node_subnet_id - ID of the subnet to which the nodes are attached

+For the following variables, defaults are defined:

+* kuryr_image: docker image to use

 ## Dependencies